sundowndev/phoneinfoga/docs/install.md

 ## Using Docker

 !!! info
-    Be careful when using `latest` tag, it's updated directly from the master branch.
-We recommend using [`v2` or `stable` tags](https://hub.docker.com/r/sundowndev/phoneinfoga/tags) to only get release updates.
+    If you want to use the beta channel, you can use the `next` tag, it's updated directly from the master branch.
+But in most cases we recommend using [`latest`, `v2` or `stable` tags](https://hub.docker.com/r/sundowndev/phoneinfoga/tags) to only get release updates.

 ### From docker hub